kuma35/thinking-forth-translate/chapter6.rst

     everywhere in Forth.
 But that\s rare.

     If you choose to define the word ``ARRAY``, you\'ve done a decomposition step.
-You've factored out the concept of an array from all the words you\'ll later back in.
-And you've gone to another level of abstraction.
+You\'ve factored out the concept of an array from all the words you\'ll later back in.
+And you\'ve gone to another level of abstraction.

     Building levels of abstraction is a dynamic process, not one you can